BardicDefense/purple-hack/README.md

 | Medium (III-IV)     | 2d6-1d6         | 1d6-3            | 1d6-1              |
 | Major (I-II)        | 3d6-1d6         | 1d6-1            | 1d6+2              |

-**Cargo**: The captain chooses either a small (1d6 ton), medium (1d6x5 ton) or large (2d6x10 ton) cargo, as fits the size of his ship.
-The payment for shipping this cargo is received at the destination, at the rate of 50d. per ton.
+**Cargo**: The captain chooses either a small (1d6 cwt), medium (1d6x5 cwt) or large (2d6x10 cwt) cargo, as fits the size of his ship.
+The payment for shipping this cargo is received at the destination, at the rate of 50d. per cwt.
 Any losses must be made up by the captain/owner, and the recipient at the destination unloads the cargo and pays the tax.
 Most cargos will be low cost high bulk, such as grain or wool, oil or timber.
 Contractors usually prefer to